Therefore, involvement is key to our day-to-day operations, our license to operate and ultimately to the success of our company.

 Safety is core to Vattenfall, our operations and, above all, how we affect the world around us.
 We must always act responsibly so that our operations do not interfere with the health and safety of our employees, the public or everyone else who comes into contact with us.

-More about public health and safety
+More about nuclear safety